-As seen in Fig. 9c, at BRW low INP episodes coincide with air masses originating from coastal regions of the North American Arctic and contributions from the high Arctic account for > 60% as compared to other source regions.
-As discussed in several previous studies (Creamean et al., 2018b; Creamean et al., 2019; DeMott et al., 2016), maritime SSAs are less active as INPs relative to terrestrial dust particles.
+As seen in Fig. 9c, at BRW low-INP episodes coincide with air masses originating from coastal regions of the North American Arctic, and contributions from the high Arctic account for > 60% as compared to other source regions.
+As discussed in several previous studies (Creamean et al., 2018a, 2019; DeMott et al., 2016), maritime SSAs are less active as INPs relative to terrestrial dust particles.

-To contextualize the source of INPs in northern Alaska and the reason for 10 - 1000 times greater efficiency in arctic INPs, local and synoptic meteorological influences on INPs must be investigated.
-In particular, the role of local blowing snow, resuspension of surface materials, and synoptic air mass transport from the warm Pacific Ocean on INPs for selected high- and low-INP episodes can be investigated.
-Assessing relationships between a regional climate index, known large-scale meteorological patterns influencing northern Alaska, and INP properties will provide an insight on arctic INP properties.
-Further efforts to correlate INP properties in fall during identified high INP periods with other aerosol and atmospheric parameters will shed additional light on arctic INPs.
-Such an analysis will be important to comprehensively understand mechanisms and projections of arctic warming beyond the sea ice albedo effect.
+To contextualize the source of INPs in northern Alaska and the reason for the 10-1000 times greater efficiency in arctic INPs, local and synoptic meteorological influences on INPs must be investigated.
+In particular, the roles of local blowing snow, resuspension of surface materials, and synoptic air mass transport from the warm Pacific Ocean in INPs for selected high- and low-INP episodes can be investigated.
+Assessing relationships between a regional climate index, known large-scale meteorological patterns influencing northern Alaska, and INP properties will provide insight into arctic INP properties.
+Further efforts to correlate INP properties in fall during identified high-INP periods with other aerosol and atmospheric parameters will shed additional light on arctic INPs.
+Such an analysis will be important for comprehensively understanding mechanisms and projections of arctic warming beyond the sea ice albedo effect.